 While this is ideal if you’re working for the same company all year round, it can result in a sizable tax back rebate if you were employed in a short term contract.

 Similarly, you may be due a tax rebate for USC.
-If you earned under €12,012 in 2016, you are not liable for USC.
-However, if your weekly income is above a certain amount, Revenue can automatically believe you earn this level of income all year round, and deduct USC accordingly.
+If you earned under €13,000, you are not liable for USC.
+However, if your weekly income is above a certain amount, Revenue can automatically believe you earn this level of income all year round and deduct USC accordingly.

 For more advice on claiming tax back for construction workers, get in touch with Irish Tax Rebates today!
-Claim tax back online using our simple online authorisation form and don’t forget – you can claim tax back for the last four years!
+Claim tax back online using our simple 60-second authorisation form and don’t forget – you can claim tax back for the last four years!